Pacidus/strange-years/README.md

 <figure id="fig:M_dist">
 <img src="figures/M_year_dist.svg" style="height:10.0%"
-alt="Figure 2: Distribution of the years of birth and death for the male" />
+alt="Figure 2: Distribution of the years of birth and death for males" />
 <figcaption aria-hidden="true">Figure 2: Distribution of the years of
-birth and death for the male</figcaption>
+birth and death for males</figcaption>
 </figure>

 <figure id="fig:F_dist">
 <img src="figures/F_year_dist.svg" style="height:10.0%"
-alt="Figure 3: Distribution of the years of birth and death for the female" />
+alt="Figure 3: Distribution of the years of birth and death for females" />
 <figcaption aria-hidden="true">Figure 3: Distribution of the years of
-birth and death for the female</figcaption>
+birth and death for females</figcaption>
 </figure>

-We can also see the link between the birth year and the year of death, in the figures figs. 4-6.
-Thoses figures show a line when the year of birth match the year of death, we can easily understand that infant mortality is the cause of of that structure in the figure.
-Another interesting aspect is highlighted by the presence of a “mount of death”, nothing new about the fact that most of the population tend to die “old” but the dynamic of this mount is
+We can also observe the relationship between birth year and year of death in figures figs. 4-6.
+These figures display a line where the birth year matches the death year, which can be easily attributed to infant mortality.

+Another noteworthy aspect is the presence of a “death peak”, which isn’t surprising, as most people tend to die at an older age.
+However, the dynamics of this peak are worth exploring further.
+The increase in life expectency is shown by this dynamic, as the time goes the crest follows curve whose directive coeficient is above 1.
+Thus the gap between birth and death increase.

 <figure id="fig:2D_dist">
 <img src="figures/year_dist_2D.svg" style="height:25.0%"